top of page

 Some of our members have recently been contacted by on-line scammers.
 Please be very wary of any phone calls or emails asking you for your personal details.
 Here are some of the ways in which scammers work.

+A new email scam impersonating the NZTA is being sent around telling vehicle owners their licenses are due.
 The email directs the recipient to renew the funds through clicking a 'Renew Now' button at the bottom corner of the email.
 It then takes the individual to fake website that gets them to fill in personal details.

 - NZTA will only send an email through if an individual has contacted them first.